Next Article in Journal

 4.2.
 Limitations of the Study and Directions for Future Research

 Despite contributing important insights concerning the early and current literacy experiences of preservice early childhood teachers, this study has limitations.
 We note five here: First, we recognize that the sample size was relatively small, convenient, and homogeneous, with all participants from the same university in the United States.
 Furthermore, all participants were female, and most were White.
 These characteristics represent a limitation that precludes making any generalizations about other preservice early childhood teachers, particularly those with dissimilar sociodemographic characteristics.
-To address this limitation, future research might consider recruiting a more diverse sample of preservice early childhood teachers, including those with different sociodemographic backgrounds and from various teacher education programs across different higher education institutions.
+To address this limitation, future research might consider recruiting a more diverse sample of preservice early childhood teachers, including those with different sociodemographic characteristics and from various teacher education programs across different higher education institutions.

 Second, the data collection method relied solely on a self-reported questionnaire, which means that the participants’ responses may be subjective and influenced by their own interpretations of the questions asked as well as their own perceptions and assessments, including those regarding their reading and writing abilities and habits.
 Thus, these self-reported responses can only be viewed as perceived rather than actual representations of what the participants did.
 Future research might consider exploring the potential connection between preservice teachers’ current literacy habits and their pedagogical approaches through interviews and observations of their literacy instruction, in addition to the questionnaire.
 Since the preservice teachers in this study had not yet begun student teaching, where they would have the opportunity to teach, we were unable to interview them about their literacy instruction or observe their classroom teaching.
-Future research might consider studying preservice teachers who are in the field and triangulating the data collection of them with additional sources, such as interviews, daily logs of reading and writing activities, and reading and writing competency assessments.
+Future research might consider studying preservice teachers who are in the field and triangulating the data collection of their literacy practices with additional sources, such as interviews, daily logs of reading and writing activities, and reading and writing competency assessments.
 These supplementary data sources could help confirm or challenge the current findings and provide additional insights.
 Alternatively, future research could focus on in-service teachers by administering questionnaires, conducting interviews, and observing their literacy instruction in action.

-Third, as this study focused on traditional literacy (reading and writing), it did not explore other forms of literacy, such as digital literacy, which includes reading and writing through digital means (e.g., the Internet, social platforms) [59,60].
+Third, as this study focused on traditional literacy (reading and writing), we did not explore other forms of literacy, such as digital literacy, which includes reading and writing through digital means (e.g., the Internet, social platforms) [59,60].
 In this digital age, it is likely that the literacy experiences of preservice teachers are increasingly digital.
 Future research might inquire into the social and contextual influences on preservice teachers’ digital literacy abilities, dispositions, and habits.

-Fourth, this study did not explore the impact of bilingual practices by parents and teachers on individuals’ bilingual development, which previous research in the United States has shown to be informative [30].
+Fourth, this study also did not explore the impact of bilingual practices by parents and teachers on individuals’ bilingual development, which previous research in the United States has shown to be informative [30].
 Future research might consider investigating this aspect.

 Lastly, we acknowledge that we did not investigate what Bronfenbrenner [14] described as mesosystems—the intersections between two or more microsystems—on the participants’ early and current literacy experiences.
 Factors such as personal characteristics, interactions at home, school, and in the community, as well as contextual and historical influences, may interact to impact individuals’ literacy experiences [61].
 Future research might consider exploring these factors, particularly among preservice teachers who are learning to become effective educators in the future.